Leatherneck (G.I. Joe): Profile

 His real name is Wendell A. Metzger, and his rank is that of gunnery sergeant (E-7).
 Leatherneck was born in Stromsburg, Nebraska.

 Leatherneck's primary military specialty is infantry, and his secondary military specialty is drill instructor.
 Before joining the G.I.
-Joe Team, Leatherneck was a corporal in Gitmo, a tech sergeant in the 1st Recon Bn in Vietnam, a drill instructor on Parris Island, and a gunny at Camp Lejeune.
+Joe Team, Leatherneck served as a corporal in Gitmo, then as a tech sergeant in the 1st Recon Bn in Vietnam, then a drill instructor on Parris Island, and then a gunny at Camp Lejeune.
 He earned a reputation for toughness in all of these places, and while he may not come off as likable, he has proven himself trustworthy.

 As a drill instructor, Leatherneck assumes the role of an enemy when training Joes, turning himself into an insurmountable obstacle.
 He's proof that you don't need to like your fellow soldiers in order to fight beside them.
 Leatherneck is ill tempered, obnoxious, and holds irrational grudges against those who don't fit his definition of "worthy".
 The only teammate he seems to connect with is Wet Suit, and according to rumor, the two can't stand each other.
 Their rivalry stems from the tradition of competition between the Navy and the Marine Corps, but their constant bickering conceals a shared respect.